 I used to think that high voltage applications were only used in power engineering.
-Since I had no desire to work at a power plant or transformer station, I was safe from having to learn high voltage PCB design.
+Since I had no desire to work at a power plant or transformer station, I was safe from having to learn high voltage PCB design considerations.
 Alas, my interest in space applications proved me wrong and forced me to confront my laziness.
 It turns out high voltage applications show up in almost every industry, from manufacturing and power plants to medical and aerospace.

 Consider your operating frequency

 The operating frequency of your product affects high voltage design as much as ESD and noise management affect the board.
 This is because high frequencies will arc at a lower voltage, requiring more stringent spacing around those signal lines.

 At the other end of the frequency spectrum, low voltage DC also needs special consideration.
 In certain environmental conditions, a DC differential can cause etching and electrochemical migration.
 While neither is desirable, electrochemical migration is the greater risk to performance and lifetime in high voltage designs.
 This is because conductor pads or traces will “grow” delicate, conductive filaments, sometimes called whiskers, that can eventually create a short between potentials.
 At a minimum, they will create points that are more likely to arc, and decrease the effective creepage and clearance distances on your board.